lch99310/My_Daily_Digest/README.md

 | `RESEND_API_KEY` | Optional | For email delivery ([resend.com](https://resend.com/)) |
 | `EMAIL_TO` | Optional | Recipient email address |

+Or you can directly follow following bots for latest daily digest updates.
+Daily Digest for geopolitics: @Daily_geopo_briefing_CH_bot Daily Digest for AI from X(Twotter): @myaisailydigest_bot

 ### 3. Run It

 - **Automatic:** Digests run daily on schedule (see table below)